 It also optionally installs a Login item that checks to make sure Clip-o-Tron is still up to date with the version of OS X that you’re running, and provides an update if necessary.
 If you choose not to install the Login item Clip-o-Tron will still install, but you’ll have to download it again and update manually to keep it working with the latest changes in Mail.

 To get started, download the disk image using the link above.
-Drag the OmniFocus Clip-o-Tron Installer app to your Applications folder and then double-click to launch it.
+Drag the OmniFocus Clip-o-Tron Installer app to your Applications folder and then double-click to open it.
 You’ll be asked to quit and restart Mail for the plugin to take effect.

 - Note: If the OmniFocus: Send to Inbox item doesn’t appear in the Services list in System Preferences, you’ll need to reboot your computer to repopulate this list and finish configuring a keyboard shortcut.